Greengage-project/Documentation/docs/HOWTO Thematic co-explorations.md

 The [Thematic Co-Exploration for Citizen Observatory (COb) Specification](https://aitonline.sharepoint.com/:w:/r/sites/HEUGREENGAGE337/_layouts/15/Doc.aspx?sourcedoc=%7BB2395027-626C-44CC-98DC-124E9DC5750B%7D&file=ThematicCoExplorationSpec.docx&action=default&mobileredirect=true) document does not need to be completed thoroughly in this step.
 It is paramount that the first questions of this document are filled in.
-It is the WHAT question the one that actually addresses the following aspects essential to start with the co-production of a thematic co-exploration:
+It is the WHAT question the one that addresses the following aspects essential to start with the co-production of a thematic co-exploration: